Glaiza de Castro

-Glaiza Castro Galura-Rainey (/tl/; born January 21, 1988), professionally known by her stage name Glaiza de Castro, is a Filipino actress and singer.
+Glaiza Castro Galura-Rainey (/ˈglaɪzɑː/ GLY-zah; born January 21, 1988), professionally known by her stage name Glaiza de Castro, is a Filipina actress and singer.
 She is known for playing various roles in television and mainstream, independent, and sociopolitical films.
 Her performances have earned her accolades, including a Luna Award and a Facine Film Festival Award, as well as several FAMAS Awards and Gawad Urian Awards nominations.

-At age 13, de Castro made her first screen appearance in the series Kasangga (2001).
+At age 13, de Castro made her first screen appearance in the series Kasangga in 2001.
 She continued playing minor and supporting roles in the succeeding years and rose to fame after playing Eunice Aragon in the series Stairway to Heaven (2009).
 The following year, de Castro starred in her first titular role, Grazilda (2010), and played Binayaan in the historical epic series Amaya (2011).
 She gained further recognition as Heidi Fernandez in the series Temptation of Wife (2012).
 Her performance earned her a nomination at the Golden Screen TV Awards for Outstanding Supporting Actress in a Drama Series.
 In 2015, she starred alongside Rhian Ramos in the first lesbian series in the Philippines, The Rich Man's Daughter.

 For her role as Pirena in the drama fantasy series Encantadia (2016), she won Best Actress at the Gawad Filipino Media People's Choice Awards and Television Actress of the Year at the PEPsters' Choice Awards.
 In 2018, de Castro starred in another titular role, Contessa, which earned her Best Actress wins at the EdukCircle Awards and the Alta Media Icon Awards.
 In 2022, she starred in the variety series Running Man Philippines with an ensemble cast.
 De Castro has also gained critical acclaim for her performances in the films Still Life (2007), Astig (2009), Liway (2018), and Midnight in a Perfect World (2020).
 As a recording artist, she has earned a gold record for her album Synthesis (2015) and was named Female Rock Artist of the Year at the PMPC Star Awards for Music.

 Early life and background

 Glaiza Castro Galura was born on January 21, 1988, in Valenzuela, Metro Manila, to Cristina "Cristy" Galura and Alfred "Boy" Galura.
 Her father was a band member, while her mother was a contestant in the original iteration of the singing competition Tawag ng Tanghalan.
 In the early 1980s, they formed a band called The Alcris Duet.
 De Castro has a younger brother, Alchris Galura, who was recognized as Best Supporting Actor by the World Class Excellence Japan Awards (WCEJA) for his role in the drama series Abot-Kamay na Pangarap.
 Her uncle is Dan Alvaro, who has starred in action films.

 De Castro studied at a Catholic private institution in Valenzuela.
 At age 12, she was discovered by a talent agent during a shoot in Valenzuela.
 Around the same time, she appeared in a fast food commercial.
-On January 27, 2001, de Castro made her entry into GMA Network, debuting on the television variety show Master Showman Presents and subsequently becoming one of its regulars.
+On January 27, 2001, de Castro made her entry into GMA Network, debuting on the television variety show Master Showman and subsequently becoming one of its regulars.